akxen/dispatch-api-docs/website/docs/tutorials/modifying-a-case-file.md

 ## Summary
 We've explored two ways to update case file parameters.
 The first method can be useful if seeking to explore a case file's structure, and augment parameters in an ad hoc manner.
 The second method is more precise in its ability to target specific parameters within a case file as it avoids the use of loops.
-The following tutorials will build upon these tools when conducting scenario analyses using the NEMDE API.
+The following tutorials will build upon these tools when conducting scenario analyses using the Dispatch API.